Skip to main content

 mapReverseSort([func,], map)

-Sorts the elements of the map in descending order.
-If the func function is specified, sorting order is determined by the result of the func function applied to the keys and values of the map.
+Sorts the elements of a map in descending order.
+If the func function is specified, the sorting order is determined by the result of the func function applied to the keys and values of the map.

 Examples